Our rating(4/5)

 • Teya Boost: Tool that syncs business information like opening hours with 58 online platforms and helps manage customer reviews.

-Provided by Liberis, eligible businesses who’ve accepted payments through Teya for at least 4 months can apply for the cash advance.
+Provided by Liberis, eligible businesses who’ve accepted payments for at least the previous 4 months can apply for the cash advance (needs to be backed up with merchant statements).
 It’s a popular alternative to business loans for small and medium companies, as no interest is applied and repayments are done in your own time through an extra transaction fee.
+Even new Teya sign-ups can apply for this and could get funding within 24 hours of registering.

 Teya Boost is a particular gem, in my opinion, because it’s free and makes it really fast to share core business details across all the platforms where potential customers might find you online (e.g. Google Maps, Facebook, Siri, Nextdoor).
 The Boost portal also tracks customer reviews across platforms like Trustpilot, allowing the business owner to reply promptly to them which is meant to boost search engine rankings.